-A Windows desktop app for AI text-to-speech with 13 built-in voices, voice cloning from a 6-second sample, AI audio enhancement, and queue-based batch generation.
-Runs 100% offline — no cloud, no account, no character caps.
-Fast mode is free forever.
-Pro unlocks everything — $12/mo or $89 once, your call.
+A real Windows desktop app — 13 voices, 6-second voice cloning, AI enhancement, and a batch queue.
+Runs 100% offline: no cloud, no account, no character caps.
+Fast mode is free forever; Pro is $12/mo or $89 once.

 We're Cookie Studios — a small independent team building desktop software that respects your computer and your wallet.